ronled86/ClipPilot/CONTRIBUTING.md

 ---

-**Thank you for contributing to ClipPilot!
+**Thank you for contributing to ClipPAilot!
 Together we can build something amazing. 🚀**